State of Georgia Income Tax Georgia State Income Tax - Tax Year 2012

 4.2 - Georgia Personal Exemptions

-Georgia's personal income tax exemptions include a personal exemption of $2,700.00.
-You can deduct one single exemption from your gross income if you are responsible for supporting yourself financially.
+Georgia has no personal exemption.
+The Federal Income Tax, however, does allow a personal exemption to be deducted from your gross income if you are responsible for supporting yourself financially.

 4.3 - Georgia Dependent Deduction